torsten-liermann/systemd-docker/README.md

 - I removed all outdated and broken elements and created a new compilation docker container which can be found [here]()

 # Installation
-Download/compile with `go get github.com/dontsetse/systemd-docker`.
+Supposing that a Go environment is readily available, the build instruction is `go get github.com/dontsetse/systemd-docker`.
 The executable can then be found in the Go binary directory, usually `/go/bin`.

 It can also be build using a stand-alone docker image, see [here]()

 # Usage